logging4s/logging4s/README.md

 ### Motivation

-Have a library for structured logging that supports `Scala 3` and various implementations of effects and jos libraries cause `izumi logstage` and `tofu-logging` still not ported for new scala.
+Have a library for structured logging that supports `Scala 3` and various implementations of `effects` and `json` libraries cause `izumi logstage` and `tofu-logging` still not ported for new scala.